Young Investigator Symposium

 The Young Investigator Symposium is a professional mentoring event that takes place annually at the Fall Group Meeting of the ECOG-ACRIN Cancer Research Group (ECOG-ACRIN).
 The symposium introduces young investigators to ECOG-ACRIN, providing them with the opportunity to give a 10-minute oral presentation of their research project and respond to questions.
-Through this event, young investigators meet experienced investigators, learn about potential research opportunities early in their career, and furnish the ECOG-ACRIN community with new research approaches.
-ECOG-ACRIN’s vice chair, Joseph A. Sparano, MD, founded the event in 2001.
+Through this event, young investigators meet other investigators, learn about potential research opportunities early in their careers, and furnish the ECOG-ACRIN community with new research approaches.

-Awardees do not receive research grant funding; however, ECOG-ACRIN covers travel and lodging costs associated with attendance at the group meeting.
+Awardees do not receive research grant funding; however, ECOG-ACRIN covers travel and lodging costs associated with meeting attendance.

 The Mentoring Program Committee selects up to eight young investigators annually to be a symposium presenter.
 Criteria used to judge the applications include scientific innovation, significance, and ultimate potential for clinical impact.

-To be eligible for consideration, an individual must meet all of the following criteria:
+To be considered for this award, an individual must meet all of the following criteria:

 Submit research abstract forms for and direct inquiries about the Symposium to: